patrickahase/room2.fm/bf-assets/bf-notes.md

     > "the tide is currently rising"/falling
 - Weather
     > Current temp/conditions
-    > Forecast
-    https://openweathermap.org/api/forecast30 (paid; the 5-day and current weather is free)
+    > Forecast - rainfall and humidity, maybe checking what the forecast will be at the next changeover
 - Moon phases (Suncalc)
 - Sunrise/sunset and other time values
 - Countdown to next composition?